spike7638/dividerTool/NOTES.md

 .* delete everything and try rebuilding from scratch .* write a comparator for span-sorting that doesn't care about colors, so that we can use randomColors if we want and not break anything.

-* why does RefreshSVG cause the outline to re-appear?
-  * it'd be nice to trigger an update to the svg stuff at the very start.
+Works, except that I'd like for the "RefreshSVG" to not be necessary, and for the SVG visualization at the start to show the initial editor state.

 * Clean up all code to remove leftover cruft
 * try moving the "bundle" to cs.brown.edu to see whether that can work